gudicm/snippets/cooks/md/CSharp.md

 <details><summary>System.Object and its methods</summary>
 <p>

-    Base type for .NET classes, importan methods are:
+    Base type for .NET classes, important methods are:
     - ToString();
     - Equals(),
     - Finalize(),